-Important: As youngsters, they do an excellent job on feeding algae, cleaning plants, rocks, gravels, etc. However, as they mature, their diet radically changes until they barely eat algae at all.
+Important: As youngsters, they do an excellent job of feeding algae, and cleaning plants, rocks, gravel, etc. However, as they mature, their diet radically changes until they barely eat algae at all.

 Since Chinese Algae Eaters tend to be omnivorous (more carnivore) as they mature, their diet should be supplemented with meatier food, such as: